Why composable commerce should top every application leader’s agenda

-Within the next two years, 10% of digital commerce organizations will use packaged business capabilities - the precursor to composable commerce - to construct their application experiences, according to Gartner.
+Within the next two years, 10% of digital commerce organizations will use packaged business capabilities to construct their application experiences, according to Gartner®.
 But how does that journey begin, and what are the potential roadblocks?

 Breaking the monolith

 One of the growing realities for digitally mature businesses is that digital commerce can no longer be sustained as a monolithic silo of engagement.
 It’s not only a question of being able to deliver consistency across channels but of unifying the entire end-to-end customer journey, from initial engagement to post-sale customer support.
-This is challenging the traditional “e-commerce” go-to-market strategy that has worked for decades, and rendering monoliths obsolete because they simply cannot support today’s wide, multi-faceted customer journeys.
+The simplicity of the “e-commerce” go-to-market is being challenged via requirements that go beyond the traditional core buying journey.
+Monolithic platforms may not easily integrate with these wider journeys, and productized connectors to ecosystem vendors are usually required.
 Such journeys will need to include: